 Benefits of recycling include:

-- Preventing the emission of many greenhouse gases and water pollutants;
+- Preventing releases of air and water pollutants;

 - Saving energy;